karamanburak/karamanburak/README.md

  ### 👨‍💻 About Me

-#### I am a front-end developer with back-end knowledge based in Potsdam, Germany.
+#### I am a Software Engineer based in Potsdam, Germany.
 I have passion for learning new concepts and technologies.
 My goal is to grow as a person by learning new skills and languages.
 I want to use that knowledge to solve real world problems and contribute to the community.

 - 🚀 My developer career started in 2023, and it goes on...